Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

-In this section, we outline our approach to exploring the use of post-history data for studying fake-news sharers on social media.
-First, we need to define the criteria for identifying fake-news sharers (i.e., what classifies a user as a fake-news sharer), and select comparison groups of users to help us analyze and understand what textual cues could be unique to fake-news sharers.
-Once we have established these groups, we need to determine which textual cues to extract from the post-histories to gain valuable insights into sharing behaviors.
-We do so by reviewing findings in the context of fake-news that have not investigated the fake-news sharers' post-history, but can inform us on what emotions, motivations, and personality traits should impact beliefs and willingness to share.
-The following sections describe our methodology and decision-making process for each step.
+In this section, we outline our approach to exploring the use of post history data to study fake-news sharers on social media.
+First, we must define the criteria for identifying fake-news sharers (i.e., a classification rule) and select user comparison groups to help us analyze and understand what textual cues could be unique to this group.
+Once we have established these groups, we must determine which textual cues to extract.
+The following sections describe our choices for each step.